 What if we all raised our collective consciousness to be positive and optimistic about the future.
 Like the survivors we are!

-It’s important to take the steps right now to assure everyone one of us stays healthy and safe.
-But even if we’re in temporary lockdown, it doesn’t mean our inner lives can’t flourish.
+It’s important to take the steps right now to assure everyone of us stays healthy and safe.
+But even in temporary lockdown, it doesn’t mean our inner lives can’t flourish.

 Yes we’re being challenged enormously by this thing, but we have the power to overcome it.
 Both physically and mentally.

 If we act as if we’ve already got this thing licked, don’t you think our immune system and mental health will reap the benefits?

 Let’s visualize life getting back to normal.
 Yes it may be a new normal for a while, but even with potential restrictions in place, we can embrace doing what we love; sharing with loved ones and exploring the world again.
 I’ve had to cancel get togethers with family I’d planned.
 Yes it’s disappointing but I trust I’ll be able to see them soon.

 Why not plan as if the time to spread our wings is already here?
 We can create vision boards.
 Get out our guide books, and start planning our next trip or adventure.
 It’s not like we don’t have the time 😉

 It’s Not the Time to Hold Our Breath.

 I know when I hold my breath it signals fear and feeling stuck.
 The simple act of breathing calms our souls and bodies.
 So let’s keep breathing.
 In and out.
 Knowing deep down we’ll be okay.
 Knowing we still have the power to create a future filled with possibility and joy.